 It is believed that Shakespeare left Stratford-on-Avon and went to London around 1588.
 By 1592 he was a successful actor and playwright.
 He wrote approximately 38 plays, two epic poems, and over 150 sonnets.
-His work was immensely popular, appealing to members of all social spheres including Queen Elizabeth I and King James I. While they were wellliked, Shakespeare's plays were not considered by his educated contemporaries to be exceptional.
+His work was immensely popular, appealing to members of all social spheres including Queen Elizabeth I and King James I. While they were well-liked, Shakespeare's plays were not considered exceptional by his educated contemporaries.
 By 1608, Shakespeare's involvement with theatre began to dwindle, and he spent more time at his country home in Stratford.
-He died in 1616.
+He died on April 23, 1616.